port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/relate-blueprints/relate-blueprints.md

 </TabItem>
 </Tabs>

-JSON example with highlighting on the area of the relations definition
+JSON example with highlighting on the area of the relation definition.

 Once added to the blueprint definition, you can [apply the blueprint](../setup-blueprint/setup-blueprint.md#apply-blueprints-to-port) to Port